VegaDeftwing/OpGuidesHugoSrc/content/Design/d3-digtal.md

 [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) is a patch for Gimp that makes it look more like Photoshop, adds fonts and some filters.

+[Unsplash](https://unsplash.com) is a good source for '[Freely usable images](https://unsplash.com/license)' if you need some source material

 #### Pixel Art

 ### Vector Art